tensorflow/community/rfcs/20190610-standartizing-composite_ops.md

 and
 [not-so-simple](https://github.com/tensorflow/tensorflow/blob/r1.13/tensorflow/python/ops/linalg/linalg_impl.py#L220)
 tensorflow subgraphs.
-On the other hand, to get the full utility a custom implementation on various platforms is necessary even when composite implementation in tensorflow fully sufficient.
+On the other hand, to get the full utility a custom implementation on various platforms is necessary even if composite implementation in tensorflow is  sufficiently performant.
 For example using un-optimized activations in mobile applications can increase latency on mobile devices by more than 100%.
 This presents a conundrum: should implementers of such operations create new atomic op and provide efficient implementations for their